kingsley2169/color-matcher/README.md

     -   `formula?: '76' | '94' | '2000'`: The Delta E formula to use.
 Defaults to `'76'`.
     -   `colorList?: ColorWithLab[]`: A custom array of colors to match against.
 Defaults to the built-in `ColorListWithLab`.

-Returns a `ColorMatch` object.
+Returns a `ColorMatch` object, or `null` if no match is found (e.g. with an empty `colorList`).
 Throws an error if the input color format is invalid.

 ### `ColorMatch` Type